laravel/nova-docs/4.0/upgrade.md

 ```

 Once your configuration has been updated, you should review the following list of changes and upgrade your application accordingly.

+### Registering a Nova license key and production URL

+Nova requires a license key a production URL to be used in production environments.
+Nova will check your license key and the current host against the values from the license details found in your Nova account.
+You can learn more in the [installation docs](/4.0/installation.html#registering-a-nova-license-key-and-production-url).

 ### Updating Third-Party Nova Packages